- Safety Committee

 not for business?

-Reporting an injury: All injuries are to be reported within 24 hours of occurrence.
+Reporting an injury for an employee: All injuries are to be reported within 24 hours of occurrence.
 Below are the 2 forms which need to be completed and sent to the Benefits Office/Human Resources.

 Employee privacy: While work related injuries do not have the same level of privacy protection, nonetheless Employee's personal information and any non-work related health issues must be protected.
 This is why work related injury information is to be sent to the Benefits Office.